MIT-SPARK/Kimera-PGMO/README.md

 <img src="images/pgmo_optimization.png" width="900">

+> :warning: **Warning** <br>
+> The ROS2 version of this package is in active development and is not guaranteed to build, run or have documentation.
+You have been warned!

 ## Dependencies
 In addition to PCL, OpenCV, and GTSAM, Kimera-PGMO is designed as part of Kimera, so the following Kimera packages and their dependencies are needed: